d3/d3-scale/README.md

 #### Band Scales

-Band scales are like [ordinal scales](#ordinal-scales), except the output range is continuous and numeric.
-The discrete output values are automatically computed by the scale by dividing the continuous range into uniform bands.
+Band scales are like [ordinal scales](#ordinal-scales) except the output range is continuous and numeric.
+Discrete output values are automatically computed by the scale by dividing the continuous range into uniform bands.
 Band scales are typically used for bar charts with an ordinal or categorical dimension.
-The [unknown value](#ordinal_unknown) of a band scale is always undefined: they do not allow implicit domain construction.
+The [unknown value](#ordinal_unknown) of a band scale is effectively undefined: they do not allow implicit domain construction.

 <img src="https://raw.githubusercontent.com/d3/d3-scale/master/img/band.png" width="751" height="238" alt="band">